 About 90% of the world trade is carried by the international maritime shipping industry.
 Being the vital link between sea and land, this amount of seaborne trade also has a significant impact on ports.
 Being a competitive industry, ports have to focus on efficiency, effectiveness and cost reduction in the maritime supply chain.
 Good hinterland connections, including shortsea shipping, contribute significantly to the attractiveness of ports and terminals.
 Therefore, it is important to have a good understanding of the transport, logistics and supply chain, as well as the connections to ports and terminals.
 Ports and terminals play a central role in the connection between the water and land domain of the maritime supply chain.
 In relation to this, legal components play an important role as well, just as the brokering and chartering of ships.

 The Maritime Supply Chain Management (MSCM) programme includes all aspects of the modern supply chain.
 It provides the necessary tools to take up a future leadership role or management position and teaches participants how to make informed management decisions related to MSCM.
-Therefore, this Bachelor level programme is a valuable step for people seeking to reach a diploma in higher education in the field of Maritime Supply Chain Management.

 Upon completion of the programme, the participants will have an excellent understanding of ports, logistics and management skills, meeting the needs and requirements to act at management level in logistic organisations which business is related to the maritime sector.

 The course is specially designed for people and prospective managers working or interested in the maritime, ports, transport and logistics sector:

 - Finance, IT, paralegals, not engaged in the day to day operations